Nicole-Panek/molssi-tapia-camp/README.md

 This repository contains materials for the MolSSI Computational chemistry Workshop at the Rice University Tapia Center Camp.
 June 10-14, 2019.

-##Topics
+## Topics

--Python syntax
+- Python syntax
--File parsing
+- File parsing
--Plotting
+- Plotting
--Geometry Analysis Project
+- Geometry Analysis Project
--git and Github
+- git and Github